8 Ways to Ace a Job Interview

 2. Be Prepared

-Arrive to the interview 10 to 15 minutes early.
-Make sure that you are armed with all your credentials and necessities (e.g., your resume, a pen, a notepad, references, contact information) all filed neatly in a folder or briefcase.
+Arrive to the interview 10-15 minutes early.
+Make sure you have your credentials (e.g., your resume, references, contact info) filed neatly.
 Review general interview questions and have answers prepared for them.
-Some interviewers suggest having a hook, something that makes you stand out from the other candidates and really magnifies your strengths.
-Once you have all of these tips down, practice them!
-Rehearse your icebreaker, your hook and how you would answer questions.
+Some suggest having a hook that makes you stand out from other candidates and magnifies your strengths.

 3. Look the Part

-Your appearance is the first thing that the interviewer will notice about you.
-In order to portray yourself as a competent candidate, avoid bright, gaudy colors, ill-fitting clothing, excessive jewelry or anything unprofessional.
+Your appearance is the first thing they will notice about you.
+In order to portray yourself as a solid candidate, avoid bright, gaudy colors, ill-fitting clothing, or excessive jewelry.
 Opt for neutral tones such as black, tan, white, blue or gray — colors that suggest you are skillful and capable.
-Wear tailored clothing that fits your body type and keep the jewelry down to a minimum; simplicity is key.

 4. Relax!